OK Maribor

-Odbojkarski klub Merkur Maribor (Maribor Volleyball Club) or simply OK Maribor is a Slovenian professional volleyball team based in Maribor.
+Odbojkarski klub Maribor (Maribor Volleyball Club) or simply OK Maribor, known as i-Vent Maribor due to sponsorship reasons, is a Slovenian professional volleyball team based in Maribor.
 The team play their home games at Tabor Hall and competes in the Slovenian Volleyball League, the top division of Slovenian volleyball.
-Founded in 1945, the club has won the national championship three times (1992, 1993 and 2021) and the Slovenian national cup four times (1992, 1994, 1995 and 2006).
+Founded in 1945, the club has won the Slovenian national championship three times (1992, 1993 and 2021) and the national cup four times (1992, 1994, 1995 and 2006).

 History

 Immediately after the Second World War, on 14 June 1945, the men's volleyball section of the Železničar Sports Association was established.
 They played in the inaugural edition of the Slovenian national championship in 1946 and finished in fourth place.
 In 1947, the club was renamed as Odbojkarski klub Železničar (Železničar Volleyball Club).
 In 1951, the team was relegated from the Slovenian championship.

 In 1976, Železničar merged with its city rival Branik and became Odbojkarski klub Maribor (Maribor Volleyball Club).
 In 1980, Maribor won the Yugoslav second division and qualified for the highest level of Yugoslav volleyball, the Yugoslav Volleyball Championship.
 The club was relegated during its first top division season, but the following year they won the second division and were thus immediately promoted back.
 They were also the runners-up of the Yugoslav Cup in 1983.
 Maribor remained in the top division until 1989, when the Yugoslav League was reorganized and reduced to eight teams.
 Maribor again immediately returned to the top tier after winning the A2 division in 1990, but the following year the club again dropped out of the Yugoslav top tier.
 This was also the last season before the breakup of Yugoslavia.